ACT Math: Strategy & Practice Questions

 Other essential concepts: The percentage formula (part/whole × 100), distance = rate × time, and the properties of parallel lines cut by a transversal.

-The ACT Math drills below are organized by content area.
-Each drill contains five questions with detailed explanations for every answer.
+The drills below are organized by content area.
+Each drill is five questions with a full explanation for every answer choice.

-Practice the habits described above on every drill: read carefully, write out your work, set up the problem before you calculate.
-After completing a drill, review every explanation — including the questions you got right.
-Pay particular attention to any question where you arrived at the correct answer through an inefficient method, since faster approaches will matter on test day.
-When you miss a question, identify whether the error was a setup problem, a formula gap, or a careless arithmetic mistake — each requires a different fix.
+Practice the habits I described above on every drill: read carefully, write out your work, and set up the problem before you calculate.
+After you finish a drill, review every explanation, including the ones for questions you got right.
+If you got an answer right but used a slow or roundabout method, look at how the explanation does it.
+Efficiency matters under time pressure.
+When you miss a question, name the type of mistake.
+Was it a setup problem, a formula gap, or a careless arithmetic error?
+Each one needs a different fix.

-For comprehensive ACT Math instruction — full content review, worked examples, and complete practice tests — check out Barron’s ACT Premium Study Guide.
+For full ACT Math instruction, including content review, worked examples, and complete practice tests, see Barron’s ACT Premium Study Guide.

 ACT Math Drills